Skip to content

 Directory layout

 After the completed setup, a folder structure will be generated for you if you are a Dailies Manager already.
 For every project you have access to, which has a valid subscription, a folder will be created.
-If the folder for newly created project is missing, please restart the uploader.
+If the folder for newly created project is missing, please restart o/DAILIES/MANAGER.
 The structure may look like this:

 ├── Project A